aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

 The output should be similar to below:
 ![CM Integration](images/part-2-image-3.png)

 1. Validate the data by running following command to retrieve a patient’s data.
 Patient ID was received from the extract info script.
-Click [here](#extract-key-patient-info) to extract patient info again.
+Click [here](#extract-key-patient-info) if you need to extract patient info again.

     ```
     curl -H "Accept: application/fhir+json" -H "Authorization:$ID_TOKEN" "$API_EDNPOINT"Patient/<<PATIENT_ID>> | jq